 The things to look for are infinite, anything that may tell a story or help describe a place and the people who live there.
 One of my favorite subjects is doors, but the range of subjects could vary from fruit stacked at a market to street art and graffiti to, well, anything that catches your eye.

-Getting closer doesn’t necessarily have to mean physically close.
+Getting closer doesn’t necessarily have to mean physically close (especially if you have a good pair of glasses).
 It can also be about finding a different or unusual way to present the same subject.
 This could mean finding an unusual or unique angle or perspective, or including some interesting element in the foreground, such as with the Taiwanese military officer in the above photo.

 This is not an easy one for many people, including me.
 However, getting over our fear of interaction, whatever that fear may be based on – rejection, embarrassment, language barrier – can lead to some rewarding experiences as well as some great images.
 Personally for me, my own fear is not so much about asking to take someone’s photo and being turned down, but rather being told yes and then wanting to make sure I do that person justice artistically.